 The Corporate Governance Policy ("Policy") and Guidelines provide the basis for Staff to vote OPERS' proxies.
-The Policy and Guidelines are approved by the OPERS' Board and implemented by Staff.
-Staff provides the Policy and Guidelines to the retained proxy-voting advisor.
-The proxy-voting advisor then applies the Policy and Guidelines; provides specific recommendations for each proxy issue; and assists with voting proxies through its automated proxy-voting platform.
-Staff members retain the prerogative to vote any proxy manually.
+The Policy and Guidelines are approved by the OPERS Board and implemented by Staff.
+Staff provides the Policy and Guidelines to the retained proxy-voting agent.
+The proxy-voting agent then applies the Policy and Guidelines; provides specific recommendations for each proxy issue; and assists with voting proxies through its automated proxy-voting platform in compliance with the guidelines.
+Staff members retain the prerogative to vote any proxy manually and will do so manually on a case-by-case exception basis.
+Exceptions, voting differences, mergers and acquisitions, and missed/inconsistent votes are addressed as follows:

-B. Case-by-Case Exceptions
+Case-by-Case Exceptions

-Case-by-case exceptions are proxy issues that are not addressed by the OPERS' Policy or Guidelines; or issues that may receive significant media attention; or unique voting situations.
-When the foregoing exceptions arise, Staff will review the proposals, the recommendations from OPERS' proxy-voting advisor and the company, and provide a voting recommendation to the named designee of the Corporate Governance Program for final determination before voting the proxy.
-The OPERS' Board and Executive Director are notified of votes involving significant media attention.
+Case-by-case exceptions are proxy issues that are not addressed by the OPERS' Policy or Guidelines; issues that may receive significant media attention; or unique voting situations.
+When the foregoing exceptions arise, Staff will review the proposals, the recommendations from OPERS' proxy-voting agent and the company and vote the proxy.
+The OPERS Board and Executive Director are notified of votes involving significant media attention.

 Proposals for proxy votes that are cast on a case-by-case basis will be voted by Staff according to the Guidelines.
-Examples of case-by-case votes include a meeting that may be of heightened importance due to poor company performance over one, three or five years; lack of effective oversight by the investee Board of Directors; lack of application of best corporate governance practices by the Board or Management; events that may have occurred that appear to be detrimental to the interests of shareowners; or special circumstances relating to dissident shareholders, mergers and acquisitions, or special meetings.
-Staff carefully review proxy voting analysis, articles and research, recommendations from the proxy voting advisor, and other applicable independent or shareowner sources to determine how to cast these votes.
+Examples of case-by-case votes include a meeting that may be of heightened importance due to poor company performance over one, three or five years; lack of effective oversight by the investee Board of Directors; lack of application of best corporate governance practices by the Board or Management; events that may have occurred that appear to be detrimental to the interests of shareholders; or special circumstances relating to dissident shareholders, mergers and acquisitions or special meetings.
+Staff carefully review proxy voting analysis, articles and research, recommendations from the proxy voting agent and other applicable independent or shareholder sources to determine how to cast these votes.